gabor-trainer/typescript-2025-09-29/additional-materials/Extension Development/1 Introduction and Your First Extension/1-7 Packaging and Sideloading for In-House Distribution.md

 ##### **Final Verification**

 Regardless of the installation method, you can verify success:
-*   The "HelloWorldNew" extension will now appear in the "INSTALLED" list in the Extensions view.
+*   The "Helloworld" extension will now appear in the "INSTALLED" list in the Extensions view.
 *   The "Hello World" command will be available in the Command Palette.

 You have now mastered the complete, end-to-end development cycle: scaffolding, coding, debugging, packaging, and installing.
 You possess a distributable artifact and the knowledge to deploy it both manually and programmatically.